cadet/CadetHD-chromoo/README.md

 - [DONE] Implment an own Parameter and Objective class to handle vector parameter indices easily
 - [DONE] Fix plot axis labels to include parameter/objective names and indices
 - [DONE] Allow YAML input along with h5
+- [DONE] Implement checkpointing!
+- [TASK] Last best should be a pareto front
+- [TASK] Implement Objective vs Objective 2D plots
+- [TASK] Write csv of all simulated points to be able to generate plots at will
+- [TASK] Output results into a subdirectory to avoid polluting root
+- [TASK] Implement sobolGenerations
+- [TASK] Look into parameter transforms: 0->1 at inlet
 - [TASK] Sometimes simulations fail for no reason.
 Check out timeouts in CADET-Match
-- [TASK] Look into parameter transforms: 0->1 at inlet
 - [TASK] Run plots in subprocess, look at how to create multiple plots safely
 - [TASK] Implement match_solution_times config setting
 - [TASK] Implement gradient search after GA
 - [TASK] look at pareto front
 - [TASK] CMAES optimizer: single objective
 - [TASK] Use geometric mean for combining multiple objectives in to single objective
-- [TASK] Implement sobolGenerations
 - [TASK] Implement checkpointing: pickle data
 - [TASK] Adjust Verbose Display according to algorithm used
 - [TASK] Random seeds